SchakelMarketeers/WhiteWorks-API/README.md

 composer require schakel/whiteworks-api
 ```

-If that doesn't work, you can download or clone the repository and add the
+If you don't have access to composer, you can download or clone the repository
-following Namespace link to your PSR-4 compatible autoloader:
+and add the following Namespace link to your PSR-4 compliant autoloader:

 |Namespace              |Path                               |
 |-                      |-                                  |
 |`\Schakel\WhiteWorks`  |`[path-to-whiteworks-api]/src/`    |

-You can also choose to manually load all the PHP files you need, but that's a
-Very Bad Idea™.

 ## Usage